 How does the Profit First method work?

 The Profit First method is built on four steps.
 The system is designed to be simple—no complex spreadsheets, no advanced accounting knowledge required.
-Here's how to implement it.

 1. Determine your profit allocation percentage

 First, decide what percentage of revenue you want to allocate to profit.
 Michalowicz recommends starting with at least 1% if your margins are tight, then increasing the percentage as your business adjusts.
 A common target is 5% to 10%, depending on your industry and overhead.
+If you can't carve out even 1% right now, that's a signal your expense structure needs attention.

 2. Open five separate bank accounts